Susseratal/database/README.md

         - [x] Fixed everything that was very broken so it works again :)

+        - [x] Added ability to break out of main loop to go back to database selection

 To Do:

+        - [ ] Need to be able to add rows of data without crash (conn is not defined)

         - [ ] Trying to create custom databases (conn not defined in secondary)